Synadia Cloud

 HTTP Gateway

-A first-class HTTP interface for NATS.
+A first-class RESTful HTTP interface for NATS.

 The KV Store API is currently available in preview to all users.